Scenario Settings

 It is also possible to use special functions and keywords enclosed in curly braces {}, which can be directly entered into the text that the receptionist should say:

-• {decline()} – example: decline($name, singular, 4) – name declension
+• {decline()} – example: decline($name, 4) – name declension

 • {secondsfrom(timestamp)} – example: secondsfrom(1555683122.0) – number of seconds from the specified moment